-13.1 Asbestos (also see the Asbestos Management in the Workplace Policy)
+14.1 Asbestos (also see the Asbestos Management in the Workplace Policy)

 The school has had an asbestos survey completed for the premises and staff will be informed of the locality of any asbestos containing materials within the school and should record that this has been undertaken.
 Asbestos materials in good condition are safe unless asbestos fibres become airborne, which may happen when materials are damaged.
 It is essential that where asbestos has been identified staff follow the safe working systems within the school and ensure that the fabric of the building is not disturbed and follow the escalation procedure in the Asbestos Policy where damage to an asbestos material has been identified.
-The Bursar/Premises Manager have been nominated to liaise with contractors to ensure that they are provided with relevant safety information and will approve works to be undertaken in school.
+The School Business Manager has been nominated to liaise with contractors to ensure that they are provided with relevant safety information and will approve works to be undertaken in school.
+The School Business Manager is responsible for the development and reviewing of the asbestos management plan for the school.

-13.2 Legionella (also see the Legionella Policy)
+14.2 Legionella (also see the Legionella Policy)

 The risk of contracting Legionellosis from our water system is low, but a managed approach to the condition and use of water systems is vital to manage risk, raise awareness of standards and ensure compliance with specific statutory requirements.
-Therefore a process is in place to commission a risk assessment of our water systems that will be reviewed on a bi-annual basis or where there has been a physical change to the water distribution system along with the risk assessment recommended regular monitoring undertaken by the Bursar/Premises Manager.
+Therefore a process is in place to commission a risk assessment of our water systems that will be reviewed on a bi-annual basis or where there has been a physical change to the water distribution system along with the risk assessment recommended regular monitoring undertaken by the School Business Manager.